nshfm/site/posts/2025-06-30-first-post.md

 Steps in the synthesis of TNT from Toluene:

 1. Nitration to Mononitrotoluene (MNT):
     Toluene reacts with a mixture of concentrated sulfuric acid and nitric acid.

 reaction: C₆H₅CH₃ + HNO₃ → C₆H₄(NO₂)CH₃ + H₂O

-    2. Nitration to Dinitrotoluene (DNT):
-    The separated MNT is then subjected to a second nitration with a similar mixture of acids.
+2. Nitration to Dinitrotoluene (DNT): The separated MNT is then subjected to a second nitration with a similar mixture of acids.

 reaction: C₆H₄(NO₂)CH₃ + HNO₃ → C₆H₄(NO₂)₂CH₃ + H₂O

-    3. Nitration to Trinitrotoluene (TNT):
-    DNT is finally nitrated with an anhydrous mixture of nitric acid and oleum (fuming sulfuric acid) to yield TNT .
+3. Nitration to Trinitrotoluene (TNT): DNT is finally nitrated with an anhydrous mixture of nitric acid and oleum (fuming sulfuric acid) to yield TNT.

 reaction: C₆H₄(NO₂)₂CH₃ + HNO₃ → C₆H₄(NO₂)₃CH₃ + H₂O